 I found one employee, Jim, who was best-of-class and because of his excellent customer service and retail sales skills, I purchased several items.

-If I hadn't have found him, I wouldn't have bought anything.
+If I hadn't found him, I wouldn't have bought anything.

 Last week Nordstrom posted their earnings and revealed sales in stores slid 3.3 percent in the fourth quarter.
 The AP reported fourth-quarter profit fell nearly 6 percent.